jonasiwnl/prestigerank/README.md

 # PrestigeRank

-A head-to-head user ranking system for company prestige.
+A crowdsourced ranking system for company prestige.
 Built with Deno, Fresh, and Supabase.

 ## Building Locally